aarmey/167L-materials/labs/Schedule.md

 ## Finals

-Final Lab Report due Thurs., December 12 by noon.
+Final Lab Report due Thurs., May 11 at noon.